-A lot of parents look at their children’s teeth and start to worry about braces?
+A lot of parents look at their child’s teeth and start to worry about braces?
 Will my child need them?
 When is the right time?
 Is there any way to know?

 As your child’s adult teeth start to replace the baby teeth, his or her smile might look like a bit of a mess.
 This doesn’t always mean he or she will need braces.
-Sometimes the teeth find their way into the right spots on their own.
 However, there are some tell-tale signs that can suggest an Clinton, NJ orthodontist may be needed.
-Since most features of the teeth and jaw are inherited, for example, you can sometimes predict based on the parents’ teeth.
-If one or both parents needed braces, there’s a good chance the child will need them too.
+For example, since most features of the teeth and jaw are inherited, you can sometimes predict based on the parents’ teeth.
+If one or both of the parents needed braces, there’s a good chance the child will need them too.
 If your child has an obvious overbite or under bite, this can also be an indicator.

 Does your child need a Clinton, NJ orthodontist?
 Contact us online or call our office at 908-200-7007 to make an appointment at Walnut Pond.
 We can assess your child’s teeth and help you understand whether braces may be needed to maintain good oral health.

 When you bring your child to Dr. Carson Ferris-Zeolla or Dr. Victoria Uryniak, we will examine the position of the teeth and the alignment of the lower and upper jaw to determine whether orthodontics are going to be needed for good oral health.
 Every patient has a unique set of teeth, and the determination is based on several factors.

 The great thing about bringing your child in for regular six-month visits is that we are always monitoring your child’s development.
 At each routine visit we look at current and prior x-rays and assess the position of new and erupting teeth.
 When we find concerns, we always discuss them with the parents.
 We will let you know when and if we determine orthodontics will be needed.